 I’ve made and continue to make so many mistakes, there are hundreds more I could share with you.
 However, I don’t fear them and see them all as learning opportunities upon which to share and build.
 So my greatest Startup Secret is that fear of failure, while natural, simply needs inverting.

 In my world there’s room for this, as we want to make a difference in meaningful ways to solve big problems.
-If there’s room for this learning in your world, tweet the below hashtags, encourage others, and share your mistakes and learning in the comments section.
+If there’s room for this learning in your world, tweet about Startup Secrets, encourage others, and share your mistakes and learning in the comments section.
 Together we can make an even bigger difference.